 Introduction 3

 Navigating regulations and staying compliant 4

 Return to workplace 4

 Employee policies 5

+Electronic pay options 5

-Vaccine mandate 5
+Vaccine mandate 6

 Unemployment 7

 Redefining the future of work 9

-Data security 9
+Data security 10

 Organizational agility and business resiliency 10

 Employee retention tax credit 13

 Rapid change in the global regulatory environment 15

 Managing and activating people in the new world of work 16

-Supporting your team while they work remote 16
+Supporting your team while they work remote 17

 Driving productivity with gig workers 18

+Return-to-workplace readiness assessment 19

 Conclusion 20

-As we continue to experience effects of the global health event, employers continue to plan for what comes next for their employees and business.
-Many organizations have already begun transitioning workers back into offices.
-Others have been operating as usual but may face new challenges as stay-at-home orders are lifted and expectations shift around flexible work.
+As we continue to experience the effects from the global health event, employers continue to plan for what comes next for their employees and business.
+Many organizations are transitioning workers back into their offices.
+Some businesses have been operating as usual, but may face new challenges as stay-at-home orders are lifted and expectations shift around flexible work.
 Phased roll outs of new state guidelines are impacting businesses differently based on industry, size and location.

-As your organization resumes and adapts operations, you will need to understand and comply with myriad of changing regulations based on (sometimes conflicting) local, state and federal guidance.
+As your organization resumes and adapts operations, you will need to understand and comply with changing regulations based on local, state and federal guidance.

-This guide provides employer resources, expert guidance and topics for consideration as you implement new policies and make strategic decisions to help your business succeed and thrive as you navigate forward.
+This guide provides employer resources, expert guidance and topics for consideration as you implement new policies and make strategic decisions to help your business succeed and thrive as you navigate the way forward.